1. You will need to set up a "New Custom Variable" in GTM. You can do so by:

 Click inside the new "trigger card" that appears and then choose Click > All Elements:

 Once you've chosen the trigger type you can set it up like this:

-to make it trigger on a specific element on your site.
-In this example you define the element you want the tag to trigger on by its CSS selector.
+This will make it trigger on a specific element on your site.
+In this example, you define the element you want the tag to trigger on by its CSS selector.

 Finding the CSS Selector: